State of Change

 It's not strictly a plot hole, but where are the Romans getting their Uranium ore?
 I'm pretty sure the metal was completely unknown back then.

 Why should the Rani assume that the Doctor is alone?
-Especially as, last time she saw him, he was travelling with Peri.
+Last time she saw him he was travelling with Peri.

-Fashion Victims: Not so much a fashion victim, as a reformed one: the Doctor abandons his regular costume for a tunic, cloak, and sandals (though he probably ruins it by wearing sandals with socks).
+Fashion Victims: Not so much a fashion victim, as a reformed one: the Doctor abandons his regular costume for a tunic, cloak, and sandals (though being him, he probably ruins it by wearing the sandals with socks).

 Technobabble: Lots of talk about flux tubes and vortex bubbles.

 The Doctor: 'Only the end of the world.'

 Paulinus on the Doctor: 'You're lucky.
 At least he didn't keep shouting "Haa!" all the time.
 It's terrible when he does that.'

 Dialogue Triumphs: Cleopatra Selene: 'Could've had him fed to the crocodiles.'